SABR Digital Library: Nuclear Powered Baseball: Articles Inspired by The Simpsons Episode 'Homer At the Bat'

 - E-book: Click here to purchase the e-book version of Nuclear Powered Baseball for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Nuclear Powered Baseball for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Nuclear Powered Baseball from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library